openstack/openstack-manuals/doc/contributor-guide/source/topic-structure.rst

 **Task**
   A task topic provides a sequence of steps detailing how to achieve a certain task.
-A section (or chapter) is the high level task topic.
+A section (or chapter) is the high-level task topic.

   Typically, a section includes multiple sub-sections: task, concept, and reference topics.
-Start the title of a high level task topic with a verb in gerund and the title of a subtask topic with a verb in imperative.
+Start the title of a high-level task topic with a verb in gerund and the title of a subtask topic with a verb in imperative.

   Task topics are the most important topics in any technical documentation.